 Should Seniors Use Meal Replacement Shakes?

 Meal replacement shakes are an excellent dietary tool because of their flexibility.
-They can help a senior lose weight, gain weight, maintain their current weight, and improve their overall health.
+They can help seniors lose weight, gain weight, maintain their current weight, and improve their overall health.

-If either of these factors is not a problem and the senior is lacking adequate nutrition in their regular meals, then meal replacement shakes are a great idea.
+If either of these factors is not a problem and the senior lacks adequate nutrition in their regular meals, then meal replacement shakes are a great idea.

 Benefits of Meal Replacement Shakes for Seniors and Older Adults